yingqi0607/tp/docs/UserGuide.md

 * Tag(s) will only be deleted if it exists.
 * Adding and deleting of tags can be used concurrently.
 * Multiple tags can be added and deleted at the same time.
+* Tags are case-sensitive.
+This means that a tag of `cs2103t` will be regarded as a different tag from `CS2103T`.

 1. Type the index number of the Pending task and its tags that you want to add or delete in the command box using the `tag` command.
     ![BeforeTagCommand](images/BeforeTagCommand.png)